-The goal of the app is to make it easy for people to grow their wealth over time.
+The app’s goal is to make it easy for people to grow their wealth over time.
 I like the extra emphasis on long-term investing.

-So far, the team has raised a total of €900K (£765K) in a pre-seed round from angel investors and Greece-based Genesis Ventures to create the DIY wealth-building platform.
+So far, the team has raised €900K (£765K) in a pre-seed round from angel investors and Greece-based Genesis Ventures to create the DIY wealth-building platform.

 Wealthyhood was co-founded by Alexandros Christodoulakis (CEO) and Konstantinos Faliagkas (CTO) and is based in London.
 They both bring years of experience from their past tenures in Morgan Stanley and PlayStation.

-Besides customer validation, I also like to see if the company is run by reputable individuals.
+Besides customer validation, I also like to see if reputable individuals run the company.
 And the team at Wealthyhood certainly seems to be qualified.

 Is Wealthyhood Safe?